Your Baby's First Words

 - Let your child lead.
 During playtime, follow your child's attention and interests to show that communication is a two-way game of talking and listening, leading, and following.

 - Play.
 Encourage children to play, pretend, and imagine out loud to develop verbal skills as they become toddlers.

 - Read aloud.
 Lifelong readers come from young children who have plenty of fun, relaxing experiences of being read to out loud.

 Watch for any sign of a major speech delay in your baby, and talk with your doctor if you sense there's a problem.
 A speech delay can happen for a number of reasons, but the earlier a speech problem in babies is diagnosed, the more time you'll have to correct it and help your child reach his or her full potential before school age.
 After consulting with your pediatrician, here are things to do to help with delayed speech:

 - Have a hearing test done.
 As many as three out of 1,000 newborns have hearing loss, which can cause delayed speech development.
-Be sure to have your infant screened for hearing loss before leaving the hospital right after birth -- or by 1 month old at the latest.
-Give your baby a full hearing exam by 3 months of age if he or she doesn't pass the initial hearing screening.
+Most states require a hearing screening in the hospital right after birth.
+Give your baby a full hearing exam by age 3 months if he or she doesn't pass the initial hearing screening.